Finite-dimensional observer-based PI regulation control of a reaction-diffusion equation

 \section{Introduction}

 The problem of controlling the output of a system so as to achieve asymptotic tracking of prescribed trajectories is one of the most fundamental problems in control theory.
 In the general context of finite-dimensional linear time-invariant (LTI) control systems, the problem of setpoint regulation control is very classical and has been widely investigated.
-One possible way to solve this problem is based on the augmentation of the state-space representation of the plant with an integral component of the tracking error and the use of the separation principle by exploiting separately a Luenberger observer (which allows the estimation of the state based on the measure only) and a stabilizing full-state feedback (see, e.g., \cite{hespanha2018linear,antsaklis2006linear}).
-Even if this approach has reached a very high level of maturity for finite-dimensional control systems, its possible extension to infinite-dimensional systems, as those considered in this paper, is still an open problem.
+One possible way to solve this problem is based on the augmentation of the state-space representation of the plant with an integral component of the tracking error and the use of the separation principle by exploiting separately a Luenberger observer (which allows the estimation of the state based on the measure only) and a stabilizing full-state feedback (see, e.g., \cite{hespanha2018linear}).
+Even if this approach has reached a very high level of maturity for finite-dimensional systems, its possible extension to infinite-dimensional systems, as those considered in this paper, is still an open problem.

 Infinite-dimensional systems emerge in many practical applications due to the occurrence of delays, reaction-diffusion dynamics, or even flexible behavior (see, e.g., \cite{meurer2012control,morris2020,krstic2008boundary} for introductory textbooks on dedicated control theory for infinite-dimensional systems).
 While many efficient control design methods have been reported for the stabilization of distributed parameter systems, very few have been extended to the problem of output regulation.
-The main reason is that all techniques that have been developed for finite-dimensional LTI cannot be easily generalized to infinite-dimensional plants.
-For instance, the frequency domain approach has been generalized to the infinite-dimensional setting, but it requires to deal with an infinite number of poles, yielding an infinite-dimensional pole allocation problem (which is one rationale behind the frequency domain approach for regulation of finite-dimensional LTI systems).
+The main reason is that all techniques that have been developed for finite-dimensional LTI systems cannot be easily generalized to infinite-dimensional plants.
+For instance, the frequency domain approach has been generalized to the infinite-dimensional setting, but it requires to deal with an infinite number of poles, yielding an infinite-dimensional pole allocation problem.
 The state-space approach is followed in this work.